Tree Pruning Cost

 - Health – Pruning can help solve numerous tree health problems.
 For example, if you happen to catch a disease early, you can cut it off before it spreads to the rest of the tree.

-At Quality Tree Care, we recommend pruning trees when they are dormant.
+At Tree Service Fresno, we recommend pruning trees when they are dormant.
 By “dormant” we mean when the tree is not actively growing.
 Different trees will have varying growth periods.
 It is important that you understand your tree’s growth period.
 The only time you may need to prune your tree while it is not dormant is if it causes a safety hazard.